A New Playground for Cybercrime: Software Development

 Teaming up for success

 Trend Micro has had capabilities to secure containers for some time; via image scanning service Smart Check and runtime protection built into Deep Security.
 But we understand that teaming up with third-party security providers can also be useful for our customers.
 That’s why we recently announced a partnership with Snyk, a developer-first open source security vendor.
-This deal, over two years in the making, is the result of a technology-focused mutual respect between the two firms which will result in unrivaled end-to-end container security capabilities.
+This deal, over two years in the making, is the result of a technology-focused mutual respect between the two firms which will result in unrivalled end-to-end container security capabilities.

 As part of the agreement, Trend Micro will identify vulnerabilities at build time with SmartCheck as well as providing shields in runtime via intrusion prevention (IPS) and network firewall capabilities.
 Meanwhile, Snyk will fix flaws at source through developer workflows, engagement, and automated remediation.

 The result is that organisation’s software supply chains can be enhanced rather than hindered by security.
-Teams working flat out at secure continuous delivery will be able to provide a launchpad for digital success, rather than exposing the organisation to unnecessary extra cyber-related risk.
+Teams working puncture out at secure continuous delivery will be able to provide a launchpad for digital success, rather than exposing the organisation to unnecessary extra cyber-related risk.